 When my husband and I relocated to Arizona, I remember telling him one of my goals was to get back in the saddle.
 I missed it and was determined to start riding again.

 Our new town has an equestrian culture and I stumbled across a horseback riding class for special needs kids.
-I put my riding aspirations on hold and enrolled our daughter who has special needs.
+I put my riding aspirations on hold and enrolled our daughter who has disabilities.
 I was nervous the first session, but it was amazing to see her light up.

 The class was one hour per week and held in the evening.
 That worked perfect with the school routine and my work schedule.
 The kids groomed and rode the horses.
 The smiles were ear to ear.
 I was surprised how quickly my daughter took to the program and she worked well with the volunteers.

 She’s been riding for over a year now with a break for summer.
-I discovered many reasons why horse therapy for special needs kids works so well.
+I discovered many reasons why horse therapy for kids with disabilities works so well.
 Horse therapy:

 - Provides a sensory-rich experience